 Selling, General and Administrative Expenses.
-Selling, general and administrative ("SG&A") expenses include store and corporate administrative payroll and payroll benefits, store and corporate headquarters occupancy costs, advertising, credit card processing, information technology, pre-opening costs and other store and administrative expenses.
+Selling, general and administrative ("SG&A") expenses include store and corporate administrative payroll and payroll benefits, equity-based compensation, store and corporate headquarters occupancy costs, advertising, credit card processing, information technology, pre-opening costs and other store and administrative expenses.
 These expenses are both variable and fixed in nature.
-SG&A expenses as a percentage of sales increased from 21.5% in the prior year-to-date to 23.8% in the current year-to-date, primarily attributable to the addition of new stores.
+SG&A expenses as a percentage of sales increased from 23.4% in the 2023 year-to-date second quarter to 24.8% in the 2024 year-to-date second quarter, which was primarily attributable to our store growth strategy as well as deleverage from decreased sales, partially offset by favorable reductions in equity compensation.
 We track and measure operating expenses as a percentage of net sales in order to evaluate our performance against profitability targets.
-Management of SG&A expenses depends on our ability to balance a control of operating costs, such as store, distribution center, and corporate headcount, information technology infrastructure and marketing and advertising expenses, with efficiently and effectively servicing our customers.
+Management of SG&A expenses depends on our ability to balance a control of operating costs, such as store and corporate headcount, information technology infrastructure and marketing and advertising expenses, while efficiently and effectively servicing our customers.

 Pre-opening expenses represent non-capital expenditures associated with the opening of new stores and distribution centers prior to sales generation or start of operations, which consist primarily of occupancy costs, marketing, payroll and recruiting costs, and are expensed as incurred.
-As we execute our new store opening growth plans of 14 total new stores in 2023 and 120 to 140 total new stores over the five fiscal year period ending with 2027, we expect our pre-opening expenses to increase and result in a negative impact to SG&A as a percentage of sales.
+As we execute our new store opening growth plans, we expect our pre-opening expenses to increase and result in a negative impact to SG&A as a percentage of sales.
 The following table summarizes our pre-opening expense activity for the periods presented:

-Thirteen W eeks Ended Thirty-Nine Weeks Ended Octobe r 28, 2023 October 29, 2022 Octo ober 28, 2023 October 29, 202 22 Number of new stores opened 5 4 7 6 Pre-opening expenses (in millions) \$ 4.0 \$ 2 1 \$ 7.9 \$ 4.9
+Thirt een Wee ks Ended Twenty-Six Weeks Ended August 3, 20 24 July 29, 2023 August 3, 2024 July 29, 2023 Number of new stores opened 1 1 3 2 Total pre-opening expenses incurred (in millions) \$ 2.7 \$ 2.3 \$ 4.7 \$ 3.9

 Interest Expense.
-Interest expense includes regular interest payable related to our Term Loan, Notes and ABL Facility (see Note 4 to the accompanying financial statements) and the amortization of our deferred loan costs and original issuance discounts associated with the acquisition of the debt.
-In December 2022, we utilized cash on hand to voluntarily prepay \$100 million of outstanding borrowings on our Term Loan; however, this decrease in the Term Loan was largely offset by increases made by the Federal Reserve to the federal funds benchmark rate during 2022 and 2023, resulting in a small decrease in interest expense in the year-to-date 2023 compared to the year-to-date 2022.
+Interest expense includes regular interest payable related to our Term Loan, Notes and ABL Facility (see Note 4 to our unaudited consolidated financial statements included under Part I, Item 1 of this Quarterly Report) and the amortization of our deferred loan costs and original issuance discounts associated with the acquisition of the debt.
+During the fourth quarter of 2023, we utilized cash on hand to voluntarily prepay \$100 million of outstanding borrowings on our Term Loan.
+This pay down resulted in decreased interest expense in year-to-date 2024 as compared to the prior year period, and we anticipate it will result in decreased interest expense compared to 2023 throughout the remainder of 2024.